excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `viewModeEnabled`

 This prop indicates if the app is in `view mode`.
 When this prop is used, the `view mode` will not show up in context menu is so it is fully controlled by host.
 Also the value of this prop if passed will be used over the value of `intialData.appState.viewModeEnabled`

+#### `zenModeEnabled`

+This prop indicates if zen mode is enabled.
+When this prop is used, the `zen mode` will not show up in context menu is so it is fully controlled by host.
+The `Exit zen mode` button will also not show up if this prop is true.
+Also the value of this prop if passed will be used over the value of `intialData.appState.zenModeEnabled`

+#### `gridModeEnabled`

+This prop indicates if grid mode is enabled.
+When this prop is used, the `grid mode` will not show up in context menu is so it is fully controlled by host.
+Also the value of this prop if passed will be used over the value of `intialData.appState.gridModeEnabled`